edutap-eu/edutap.wallet_apple/README.md

 openssl x509 -enddate -noout -in wwdr_certificate.pem
 ```

-In case the OS provided certificate is expired, copy the certificate to the OS certificates folder (this depends on the system).
+In case the provided certificate is expired, copy the certificate to the OS certificates folder (this depends on the system).

 ## Running the Integration Tests